![[GoMLX Mascot]](gomlx_gopher2.jpg)

 })

-// counter.Value() will first transfer counter to local with counter.Local().
+// counter.String() will first transfer counter to local (using counter.Local()) to print its values.

 for ii := 0; ii < 10; ii++ {